Complexity Analysis of the SAT Attack on Logic Locking: SAT Attack Analysis: Iteration Complexity

 There are two observations from Figure~\ref{fig:linIter}.
-First, the overall complexity increase for SAT attack is not exponential, but linear.
-This means that, on average, the attack removes an exponential (or sub-exponential) number of incorrect key combinations per iteration.
-Second, all 9 benchmark cones exhibit the non-monotonically complexity increase when additional keys are inserted.
+First, the overall complexity increase is not exponential, but linear.
+This means that, on average, the attack removes an exponential (or sub-exponential) number of incorrect keys per iteration.
+Second, all 9 benchmark cones exhibit the local non-monotonically complexity increase when additional keys are inserted.
+Note that a monotonic function ($f$) is either an entirely nonincreasing or nondecreasing function, where its first derivative does not change sign~\cite{royden1988real}.
+Now, $f$ is called monotonically increasing if $\forall x,y$, it satisfies $f(x) \leq f(y)$ for $x\leq y$.
+We denote a function as non-monotonically increasing if it increases globally (on average), but not monotonic.

 Figure~\ref{fig:zoomin} shows the zoomed-in view of SAT attack complexity for benchmark cones.
 For example, for cone c432-N421, it takes 138 iterations to break the key size of 76, but only needs 98 iterations when one more key bit is added.
 A non-monotonically increase in complexity is also observed in all the other benchmark cones.
-It is evident that an insertion of more key gates does not always lead to an increase in attack complexity.
+Note that the same non-monotonical behavior for the iteration complexity can still be observed under a different initialization seed setup.
+In addition, a non-monotonic linear increase can be observed in the averaged linear iteration complexity with 100 different seeds, as shown in Figure~\ref{fig:avg-seed} for c1355-G1350 and c1908-N2811.
+However, it does not suggest or infer that the minimum DIP count for solving each locked circuit with increased key sizes, a problem spans in PSPACE complexity instead.
+It is evident that the insertion of more key gates does not always lead to an increase in attack complexity.
 The non-monotonically increasing behavior in iteration complexity is observed in all cones.
 The question is, \textit{what causes the SAT attack to have such complexity drops when more keys are present in a locked design?}